Evian-Chen/Evian-Chen/README.md

 I'm a junior student majoring in Computer Science and Information Engineering.

-This GitHub page showcases my side projects, covering topics such as machine learning, deep learning, the implementation of various computer science concepts, and some daily coding practice. 💻
+This GitHub page showcases my side projects, covering topics such as machine/deep learning, wab/application development, the implementation of various computer science concepts, and some daily coding practice. 💻

 - I'm passionate about AI research and software development.
 - I'm currently engaged in a LLM experiment and a campus-industry data analysis project.